ordina-jworks/ordina-jworks.github.io/_posts/2018-05-11-lagom-1-4-and-kubernetes-orchestration.md

 The single `deploy minikube` command is not yet supported on Windows but we imagine that it will be in the near future.
 Windows users can still utilise the `reactive-cli` command-line tool to generate the resource and configuration files and deploy it themselves via `kubectl` on their Minikube.
-Maven users will also need to wait on a future release to take advantage of everything the tool suite has to offer.
+Maven users will only need to wait a little bit longer to take advantage of everything the tool suite has to offer as the plugin is nearing its first release version.

 ## Extra resources
 - [Our Lagom Shop Scala application GitHub repository](https://github.com/yannickdeturck/lagom-shop-scala){:target="_blank" rel="noopener noreferrer"}